 In order to minimize the risk of permanent conductor degradation due to high stress during pre-load at room temperature, a maximum stress of -120 MPa has been established in [1].
 The value was based on experience from LARP short model magnets.
-Moving from short models to long coils, a more conservative values is chosen in the specification for MQXFA.
+A test performed on short model MQXFS07 aimed at evaluating the impact of coil pre-stress at 1.9 K on maximum current showed that no degradation occurs in RRP coils up to -190 MPa at 1.9 K (about -160 MPa at 293 K) up to the 85% of I{ss} level [34].
+Moving from short models to long coils, a more conservative values of -135 MPa is chosen in the specification for MQXFA.